-Emily Harris works as a demographer and focuses on population estimates, demographic trend research, data analysis and visualization and population projections.
+Emily Harris works as a senior demographer and focuses on population estimates, demographic trend research, data analysis and visualization and population projections.

 Harris’s work involves collaboration with many community partners to provide analysis, information, and concise communication of complex ideas to inform policymakers and local stakeholders of the current and future demographic characteristics of Utah’s population.